jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ```
 Later we'll use "tcpdump.sh **xrd0x-xrd0y**" to capture packets along the path through the network.

+> [!IMPORTANT]
-1. The XRd router instances should be available for SSH access about 2 minutes after spin up.
+> The XRd router instances should be available for SSH access about 2 minutes after spin up.

 ### Validate Jalapeno VM
 The Ubuntu VM *Jalapeno* has Kubernetes pre-installed and running.
 Later in lab exercise 5 we will install the open-source Jalapeno application.